awsccupmindanao/knowledge_base/docs/Workshops/Cloud Computing/Backbone of AWS/14 - Creating an auto scaling group.md

-# Setting Up an Auto Scaling Group in EC2
+# Setting Up an Auto Scaling Group

 ## Prerequisites
 Before creating an Auto Scaling Group, ensure that: